Southwold Pier: History

 The pier was built in 1900 as a landing stage for steamships that brought tourists from London Clacton and Great Yarmouth until the 1930s.
 It was 270 yd in length and finished with a T-shaped end.

 The ownership of the pier transferred from that of the Coast Development Company following its winding up in 1906, to The Amusement Equipment Company.

 The landing stage of the pier was destroyed during a storm in 1934, with the T-shaped end being swept away.
 An addition to the pier of a concert hall and amusement arcade was made during 1937 at the shore end of the pier.

 During the Second World War the pier had a section removed due to the fear of its use during an invasion.
 Further damage occurred from an impact with a mine.
 The pier was rebuilt after the war at a cost of £30000.

 Further damage caused by storms in October 1955 and February 1979 left the length of the pier at 20 yd.

 In 1960, a part of the pier pavilion was transformed into the Neptune Bar public house.

 Parts of the pier were further restored during 1987 where additional work was carried out to both the theatre and function room.
-After the reconstruction the pier then reopened in December 1988.
+After this work, the pier then reopened in December 1988.

+Ownership

+Southwold Pier was bought by Chris Iredale in 1987.
+He was responsible for a complete rebuild of the Pier from 70 feet long to 623 feet long, for which he received the Pier of the Year Award in 2002.
+It was sold to Stephen and Antonia Bournes in March 2005, who created a modernised eating and retail experience for which they received three awards (including Outstanding Contribution to Tourism 2009).
+Stephen Bournes worked extensively with Tim Hunkin, creating more space for his penny arcade novelty machines in the Under the Pier Show; together they also installed galvanised windbreaks, the Quantum Tunnelling Telescope and a small music bandstand.
+It was sold to Gough Hotels in 2013, owners of the Salthouse Harbour Hotel in Ipswich and The Angel Hotel in Bury St Edmunds.
+In March 2024, the Pier was sold to Amy & Charles Barwick.